-Mr Joseph Brook and Dr Jane Sosabowski, Queen Mary University of London, £74,986 – Implementation of a 3D computational mouse atlas for detection of pancreatic tumours in transgenic mice
+Mr Algernon Bloom and Dr Jane Sosabowski, Queen Mary University of London, £74,986 – Implementation of a 3D computational mouse atlas for detection of pancreatic tumours in transgenic mice

-During his NC3Rs-funded PhD, Joseph Brook developed an autosegmentation tool to allow better use of MRI for studying pancreatic cancer in genetically altered (GA) mice such as the KPC model.
+During his NC3Rs-funded PhD, Algernon Bloom developed an autosegmentation tool to allow better use of MRI for studying pancreatic cancer in genetically altered (GA) mice such as the KPC model.

 Professor John Greenman, University of Hull, £74,969 – Utilising tissue-on-a-chip technology as an ex vivo model of breast cancer metastatic colonisation